kodi022/omegga-playtime/README.md

 View initial join and total playtime for yourself or others.

 Do '!help K-Playtime' in-game to view what you can access

+Search for other players by writing their name, but replacing spaces with _
+example: !playtime bob_haroldson